HassanDev13/android-bluetooth/README.md

     }
 ```

-getPairedDevices(bluetoothAdapter: BluetoothAdapter?) : function here job to get all available device ready for pairing process
+getPairedDevices(bluetoothAdapter: BluetoothAdapter?) : function, her job is to get all available devices ready for the pairing process

 ## Contributing